 When Prescribing Drugs is Malpractice

 Medications are over-prescribed in this country every day, resulting in serious side effects, and even death.
 Patients expect to be able to trust their physicians.
 When things go wrong because a doctor was too busy or distracted to survey the prescriptions a patient is taking and consider the interactions of those drugs, it is a disgrace.
-More than that, it is malpractice, and patients should seek the help of a local attorney schooled in such matters immediately.
+More than that, it is malpractice, and patients should seek the help of a local medical malpractice attorney immediately.

 Prescription drug usage has increased by roughly 85 percent in the past couple of decades, despite a population increase of only about 20 percent.
 More alarming is the fact that the number of people in this country who take five or more prescriptions every day has increased by a factor of three in that same time span.
 Even more startling are the statistics regarding older Americans, nearly 10 percent of whom take 10 different medications every single day.
 With pharmaceutical usage at an all-time high, it raises the question: are all of these medications truly necessary?